 In order to mitigate credit risk, the Bank applies a number of credit risk mitigation measures.
 The most important ones are collaterals and guarantees.
 Loans in the Bank have shares of housing company or residential real estates as collateral.
 All collaterals are located in Finland.
 Collateral is also a key component in the Group's calculation of economic capital and risk exposure amount.

-Collateral is valued in accordance with the Group's written collateral valuation instructions, the requirement in the EU regulation and EBA Guidelines on loan origination and monitoring from 30.6.2021.
+Collateral is valued in accordance with the Group's written collateral valuation instructions, the requirement in the EU regulation and EBA Guidelines on loan origination and monitoring.
 All collaterals are valued at the time they are pledged and regularly thereafter.

-Residential properties, shares in a housing companies and shares in real estate companies in residential use must be assessed by a valuer who is independent of the credit decision process.
+Residential properties, shares of housing companies and shares of real estate companies in residential use must be assessed by a valuer who is independent of the credit decision process.
 An independent valuer refers to a person who has sufficient qualifications for and experience in valuation.
 Valuations are made within the Group by an independent valuator or in some cases, external independent valuators are used.

 The latest housing price information is followed regularly and monitored at least quarterly.
 The risk of changes in fair value is covered by a similar haircut process throughout the Group.
-Risk Table 4 presents the amount of collateral allocated to agreements after haircuts.
+Risk Table 4 presents the amount of collateral allocated to agreements after haircuts, thus possible over collateralisation is not visible.

 RISK TABLE 4

-Types of collateral, EURm 2021 2020
+Types of collateral, EURm 2022 2021

-Real property 4,527.5 5,529.3
+Real property 3,979.0 4,527.5

-Bank accounts 6.8 9.2
+Bank accounts 3.8 6.8

-Custody accounts/securities 0.8 0.9
+Custody accounts/securities 0.6 0.8

-Guarantees 62.2 97.3
+Guarantees 47.9 62.2

-Other assets 0.0 0.1
+Other assets 0.0 0.0

-Total 4,597.3 5,636.8
+Total 4,031.3 4,597.3